ProgramadorLeandroSantos/builders-weather-app/README.md

 ` in the project directory to start the `expo bundle` . <br/>
 5 - with the terminal openned in the project directory, running the  expo bundler and the emulator running, scan the QRCODE on your mobile device using expo go app or follow the steps in your terminal to start on emulator.

-### Its recomended test on you fisical device to experience better performance, download link bellow
+### Its recomended test on you fisical device to experience a better performance, download link bellow
 * https://exp.host/@programadorleandrosantos/Pedalada

 ###### Technologies used : React Native, StyledComponents,Typescript, React Context Api, Expo,OpenweathermapAPI.